nishit-manjarawala/How-To-Work-With-Github/README.md

 4) run new command as below to add files to repository : git add Filename_goes_here

-if you want to add all file use '.' insted of file_name
+if you want to add all file use '.' insted of file_name ex : git add .

 5) if you have not set up your git global email and name then set it as below else skip this point: